- International Fees

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-This online Learning Hub (D2L) course is for students in the Cardiology Diploma program, Cardiac Sciences Electrophysiology Technology Option or Cardiac Rhythm Device Technology Option.
+This online Learning Hub course is for students in the Cardiology Diploma, Cardiac Rhythm Device Technology Option or Electrophysiology Technology Option.
 Students are responsible for ensuring prerequisite courses are completed PRIOR to registration.
 See course description for a list of individual prerequisites.
-IMPORTANT NOTE: Registration is available on an individual course basis for those who wish to take continuing education credits.
+IMPORTANT NOTE: Registration is available on an individual course basis for those who wish to take continuing education credits (Max 3 courses).
 Registration does not imply admission to the program.
 This course may be subject to cancellation if registration numbers are low.

 Upon successful completion of this course, students will be able to: